 Some students are not required to attend BSRC, including students who do not attend the Pullman campus and students over the age of 21 as of Aug.
 1 (fall semester), and Jan.
 1 (spring semester).

 In addition to BSRC, you may need to complete other mandatory programs.

 When should I attend?

 Incoming students will need to register to attend a BSRC workshop during Week of Welcome.
-Students will be able to sign up to receive text messages during their Alive! orientation to find out which mandatory programs they are required to complete and to receive instructions on how to register for these programs.
+You will be able to sign up to receive text messages during your Alive! orientation to find out which mandatory programs you are required to complete and to receive instructions on how to register for these programs.

 To ensure you receive credit for attending a BSRC workshop, please bring your WSU ID card.

 You will also have the option to sign up and receive day-of text message reminders for the workshops you registered for.

 If you did not sign up to receive text messages, you will be able to register for your workshops online.